MarioCatuogno/Clean-macOS/doc/apps_list.md

 # Apps List

-A collection of useful apps for macOS installed with `setup.sh` script.
+A collection of useful apps for macOS, you can configure your personal profile choosing the apps that you like the most.
+Copy the command from the __Brew__ column and paste to your `Brewfile` file.

 ## Best Mac Apps